What are the Rockefeller Habits (and why use them)?

 Recently, I was talking on the Melting Pot podcast to Nic Marks of FridayPulse.com which is a great tool that measures happiness as a way of driving employee engagement.
 It works by asking staff, every Friday, how happy they’ve been that week at work, calling out any irritations, stucks or stresses that have annoyed them.
 Then, every Monday morning, the team reviews the results, going through any problems.
 This regular rhythm can be extremely useful.

-Important in Mastering the Rockefeller Habit is bringing on middle managers.
+Important in Mastering the Rockefeller Habits is bringing on middle managers.
 It’s a fact that employees derive 85% of their employee engagement at work through their team, so it’s really important not to neglect middle managers.
-The exec team will always have a better view of core values and strategy and they need to share this through monthly meetings with the middle management layer.
+The executive team will always have a better view of core values and strategy and they need to share this through monthly meetings with the middle management layer.